HOW DO YOU JUGGLE YOUR HOME LIFE WITH WORKING LONG HOURS?

 “Being in MiLB, assistants go on to further their careers and the kids you hire for the summer move on in life.
 So, you’re put into a position every so often of having to start over — the older you get, it seems to be a different process every time.
 I’ve been able to hire and retain good employees from year to year.
 I look to recruit people who are enthusiastic and eager to learn, regardless of experience, and aren’t just there for free baseball and a tan.
 Retaining good employees is a delicate balance, as you become like a family.
 I try to make an environment where it’s not all about work.
 We get our jobs done, but we have a good time as well.
 Cookouts, darts, food trucks, basketball games and festivals are just a few of the things we do together during the long season.” – Chris Walsh, Double-A Akron (Ohio) RubberDucks

 “We all work together really closely.
-When new guys come in, we try and communicate as best possible and have teaching moments.
+When new guys come in, we try and communicate and have teaching moments.
 We go out to eat one night a week.
 We go to a Carolina Hurricanes NHL game to show our appreciation for all the hard work they do.
 We just try to keep the crew sane during the crazy hours.” – Cameron Brendle, Triple-A Durham (North Carolina) Bulls

 WHAT WOULD YOU TELL SOMEONE WHO IS JUST STARTING WITH AN MILB ORGANIZATION?

 “I would tell them to be prepared for the long hours and that you’re not going to get paid $100,000 a year.
 I’d also tell them to be open and willing to learn and to take advice and constructive criticism.” – Michael Morvay, Single-A Lakewood (New Jersey) BlueClaws

 “Get a game plan together and clearly communicate it with your superiors.” – Kelly Rensel, Single-A Great Lakes (Michigan) Loons